-ACM's stock-based compensation consists of employee and non-employee awards issued under the 1998 Stock Option Plan and the 2016 Omnibus Incentive Plan and as standalone options.
-ACM granted stock options to employees under the 2016 Omnibus Incentive Plan during the years ended December 31, 2022, 2021, and 2020.
-The vesting condition may consist of a service period determined by the Board of Directors for a grant, or certain performance conditions determined by the Board of Directors for a grant.
-The fair value of the stock options granted with a service period-based condition is estimated at the date of grant using the Black-Scholes option pricing model.
-The fair value of the stock options granted with a market-based condition is estimated at the date of grant using the Monte Carlo simulation model.
+ACM's stock-based compensation consists of employee and non-employee awards issued under its 1998 Stock Option Plan and its 2016 Omnibus Incentive Plan.
+The vesting condition may consist of service period condition or certain performance conditions, as determined by the Board of Directors.
+The fair value of the stock options granted with a service period based condition and/or performance condition is estimated at the date of grant using the Black-Scholes option pricing model.
+The fair value of the stock options granted with a market based condition is estimated at the date of grant using the Monte Carlo simulation model.